Home Custom Software Custom Software Development Process

 Now you’ve got a product that works, has been tested and is ready to be Deployed to the public for distribution and sale.
 Next we employ an ARA Model—Application Release Automation.
 This system creates workstations across teams and makes for responsive and critical post-deployment maintenance and development.

-Once the public have their hands on the product or software, it is merely the start of another phase in its life cycle: Maintenance.
+Once the public has their hands on the product or software, it is merely the start of another phase in its life cycle: Maintenance.
 Bugs happen, glitches happen, security needs updating and if you build a product these days, its life cycle will continue and continue as long as it’s available and in order to renew and refresh it, where needed, maintenance and updating are important.
 You can always see the benefits of have an active life cycle, as a business.
 It can give you new engagements with customers if you have a lively, moving product and rebranding can always contribute to more, newer customers.

 The rough model presented here is closest to the Waterfall method—where the process is completed in a mostly linear and sequential fashion.
 However, there are many other approaches to software development.